Name: Ann Braden

 “You’ve got to stay on your toes.
 Always looking behind you.”

-I flip my notebook shut.
-OK.
-He’s even loonier than the tiptoe lady, and she spent half the class talking about leprechauns.
+Actually, it’s not just his eyebrows – his whole body is twitching like a rabid spider.
+I didn’t think it’d be possible to find a sub loonier than the lady who only walked on her tiptoes, and she spent half the class talking about leprechauns.
 I get it, Mr. Trolp.
+I’ll be on my toes.
 Now, look at someone else, so they can benefit from this juicy morsel of very-important-advice-instead-of-actually-having-English-class.

 He glances at the door.
 Then at me.
 Back to the door.
 When his eyes dart back to me again, his mouth twists like he has to chew each word before it comes out.
 “It could happen anytime – next Tuesday, for example – when you think everything is going fine.”